 There’s evidence that vitamin B12 deficiency may be linked with a greater risk of hearing loss and ear conditions like tinnitus.

-Vitamin B12 plays an important role in red blood cell production and nervous system function – including nerves involved in hearing.
-For example, this study found that vitamin B12 deficiency was linked with damage to neurons in the inner ear, resulting in hearing loss.
+Vitamin B12 is important for red blood cell production and nervous system function – including nerves involved in hearing.
+For example, this study found that people with lower vitamin B12 intake tended to have higher levels of hearing impairment.

 Similarly, the cochlea (the inner ear structure responsible for converting sound waves to nerve signals) relies on healthy cell metabolism and blood vessel function, and vitamin B12 is needed for both.

 According to the NHS, vitamin B12 deficiency is more common in older adults – affecting one in 20 people aged 65 to 74 and one in 10 aged 75 and over.
-So, it’s important to keep an eye on your intake.
+So, it’s important to monitor your intake.

 Some of the best sources of vitamin B12 include organ meats, eggs, sardines, fortified cereals, and cheese.
 To learn more, check out our beginner’s guide to vitamin B12.